 The Optimization Problem in a Simplified Setup.
-In general, the problem in equation (6) does not have a simple solution.
+In general, the problem in (8) does not have a simple solution and requires joint optimization problem over the sample size n and the coefficient γ .
 To gain some intuition about the trade-offs in this problem, in Appendix C we consider a simplified setup in which all covariates are orthogonal to each other, and the budget constraint has a very simple form.
-We show that if all covariates have the same price, then one wants to choose covariates up to the point where the percentage increase in survey costs equals the percentage reduction in the MSE from the last covariate.
-Furthermore, the elasticity of the MSE with respect to changes in sample size should equal the elasticity of the MSE with respect to an additional covariate.
+In this case, the constraint can be substituted into the objective and the optimization becomes univariate and unconstrained.
+We show that if all covariates have the same price, then one wants to choose covariates up to the point where the percentage increase in survey costs equals the percentage reduction in the residual variance from the last covariate.
+Furthermore, the elasticity of the residual variance with respect to changes in sample size should equal the elasticity of the residual variance with respect to an additional covariate.
 If the costs of data collection vary with covariates, then this conclusion is slightly modified.
-If we organize variables by type according to their contribution to the MSE, then we want to choose variables of each type up to the point where the percent marginal contribution of each variable to the MSE equals its percent marginal contribution to survey costs.
+If we organize variables by type according to their contribution to the residual variance, then we want to choose variables of each type up to the point where the percent marginal contribution of each variable to the residual variance equals its percent marginal contribution to survey costs.

 Imbalance and Re-randomization.
 In RCTs, covariates typically do not only serve as a means to improving the precision of treatment effect estimators, but also for checking whether the control and treatment groups are balanced.
-See, for example,

-Bruhn and McKenzie (2009) for practical issues concerning randomization and balance.
+See, for example, Bruhn and McKenzie (2009) for practical issues concerning randomization and balance.
 To rule out large biases due to imbalance, it is important to carry out balance checks for strong predictors of potential outcomes.
 Our procedure selects the strongest predictors as long as they are not too expensive (e.g. household survey questions such as gender, race, number of children etc.) and we can check balance for these covariates.
 However, in principle, it is possible that our procedure does not select a strong predictor that is very expensive (e.g. baseline test scores).
-Such a situation occurs in our second empirical application (Section V.B).
+Such a situation occurs in our second empirical application (Section VI.B).
 In this case, in Step 2, we recommend running the OGA a second time, forcing the inclusion of such expensive predictors.
 If the MSE of the resulting estimate is not much larger than that from the selection without the expensive predictor, then we may prefer the former selection to the latter so as to reduce the potential for bias due to imbalance at the expense of slightly larger variance of the treatment effect estimator.

-An alternative approach to avoiding imbalance considers re-randomization until some criterion capturing the degree of balance is met (e.g., Bruhn and McKenzie (2009), Morgan and Rubin (2012, 2015)).
-Our criterion for the covariate selection procedure in Step 2 can readily be adapted to this case: we only need to replace our variance expression in the criterion function by the modified variance in Morgan and Rubin (2012), which accounts for the effect of re-randomization on the treatment effect estimator.
+An alternative approach to avoiding imbalance considers re-randomization until some criterion capturing the degree of balance is met (e.g., Bruhn and McKenzie (2009), Morgan and Rubin (2012, 2015) and Li, Ding, and Rubin (2016)).
+Our criterion for the covariate selection procedure in Step 2 can readily be adapted to this case; however, the details are not worked out here.
+It is an interesting future research topic to fully develop a data collection method for re-randomization based on the modified variance formulae in Morgan and Rubin (2012) and Li, Ding, and Rubin (2016), which account for the effect of re-randomization on the treatment effect estimator.